Record Paulista: TV São Paulo Centro (1994–1999)

 In early 1994, the group changes the name of the station to TV São Paulo Centro.
 After the change, the contract with Rede Manchete is broken and the station became a Rede Bandeirantes affiliate.
 In its new phase, the station was notable for investing massively in local news.
 Initially, the station showed a daily news program from 12 pm to 12:30 pm, in addition to a second edition, which showed a summary of the news, as well as an edited and summarized version of the morning news program's studio interviews.
 On Saturdays, only the second edition was shown.
 At that time, both news programs were not shown live.
-The broadcaster even hired seven image editors, who finalized the material produced by six reporting teams.
+The broadcaster even hired seven video editors, who finalized the material produced by six reporting teams.

 The newscasts had in their editorial line the objective of valuing regional issues through the content of the information, with no space for the provision of services or community participation.
-When a controversial issue was on the agenda, the editors asked reporters to do a "Fala Povo" to show its impact.
+When a controversial issue was on the agenda, the editors asked reporters to do a Fala Povo to show its impact.
 In addition to the news, programs such as Linha de Frente were produced, presented by Gerson de Souza, with the assistance of Adauto Nascimento in capturing images, and shown on Friday nights at 10 pm.
 The program was based on investigative journalism and denunciations, in the style of the already known Documento Especial.
 Gerson also presented Segunda Sem Censura, whose objective was to denounce the disregard for the community's problems.

 In 1995, Câmera Aberta premiered, an interview program with artists and singers, presented by Kleber Santos.
 Within the program, tips on cinema and reading, aesthetics and health were presented, in addition to the cultural agenda.
 Productions such as SP Shopping, a sales program that initially only advertised the stores that are part of Bauru Shopping, and Gente que Happen, a social columnist program presented by Milton Júnior, were also aired.